Who Is Biking to Work in America? NOAA Is!

 Take a look at the top 15 big cities for people biking to work:

+As you can see, Seattle, Washington, is in the top five, and NOAA's Seattle contingent is doing its part to help get there.
+In 2012, NOAA had 132 people riding bikes in the Northwest Federal Bike-to-Work Challenge, landing us the prestigious "Pink Jersey" award—referring to Italy’s Giro d’Italia bike race in May where the leader wears a pink jersey—for our overall participation among federal agencies in the region.
 This year, about half-way into Bike Month, it looks like NOAA has roughly 139 people on 12 teams who have been biking to work already.
 We’ve logged more than 600 trips to and from work and ridden nearly 9,000 miles.
 That's a lot of miles not driven in cars, pounds of pollution not emitted, and gallons of petroleum not burned.
 Let's not forget the health benefits of integrating bicycling into an active lifestyle too.
 Many people who bike commute also enjoy being outside, hearing the birds, seeing the change of seasons, having more energy during the work day, and slowing down and unplugging after work.